sinewtech/waterbase-server/README.md

 Plus this a free and open source version of Firebase that we can use on our inhouse projects

 ## How
-Waterbase server is done with a Mongodb server and simple express server  with custom middlewares and some base models for files, users and tokens, all of it would be ready to deploy with a docker image, once alpha is done.
+Waterbase server is done with a Mongodb server and simple express server  with custom middlewares and some base models for files, users and tokens, all of it is ready to deploy with a docker image.

 ## Who
 * [David Mendoza](https://github.com/mendoza) :computer: :book: :triangular_ruler: